 If you often fly SilkAir and Singapore Airlines or they are your preferred choices when it comes to flights, the AMEX Singapore Airlines KrisFlyer Card is probably the best choice for you!
 For every SGD $1 of in-flight (or online) spending – at silkair.com, singaporeair.com, SilkAir SkyShop, and KrisShop, you’ll receive KrisFlyer Miles.
 These KrisFlyer Miles will also be auto-credited to your KrisFlyer account.

 Another attractive factor about this card is the additional travel perks, such as discounted walk-in rates at Premium Plaza lounges, and travel insurance coverage.
-For every SGD $1, you’ll also get 2 KrisFlyer Miles for every SGD $1 (overseas spend) and 1.1 KrisFlyer Miles for every SGD $1 (local spend).
+For every S$1, you’ll also get 2 KrisFlyer Miles for every S$1 (overseas spend) and 1.1 KrisFlyer Miles for every S$1 (local spend).

-The appeal factor that makes the HSBC VISA Infinite Card one of the best travel credit cards is the insurance coverage it offers.
+The appeal factor of the HSBC Visa Infinite Card is the automatic travel insurance it offers when you charge your full travel expense to the card.
+The travel insurance covers over 20 benefits, and insures the cardholder as well as his/her family member.
 It offers worldwide travel insurance that can go up as much as US $2 million!

 Best for: Priority Pass travel card